Guide to driver scoring and scorecards

-The number one reason driver scorecards are used is to help improve driver safety and reduce the amount of collisions and claims.
-In addition to this, scorecards are effective for increasing fleet productivity, improving vehicle health, and increasing compliance or reducing violations.
+The number one reason driver scorecards are used is to help improve driver safety and manage high risk behavior.
+In addition to this, scorecards are effective for increasing fleet productivity, improving vehicle health and increasing driver compliance or reducing violations.

-Driver scorecards provide a simple to understand visual of an organization’s most at-risk drivers, presenting a real opportunity to make improvements.
+Driver scorecards provide an easy to understand visual of an organization's most at-risk drivers, presenting a real opportunity to make improvements.

 Scorecards have several advantages for driver behavior management.
 The flexibility of a scorecard means that it can be tailored to the needs of the individual fleet.
-As well, they are objective measurements that provide a fair rating of all drivers.
+Additionally, they are objective measurements that provide a fair rating of all drivers.